It’s always fun to make French toast at home for your family, and it’s usually not that hard to get it to turn out well either.

 3 – Not Cooking the French Toast Long Enough

 It could also be that the French toast is undercooked.
-Usually, recipes ask you to cook the French toast on both sides for around four minutes.
+Usually, recipes ask you to cook it on both sides for around four minutes.

 You’re meant to use medium heat and you want to make sure that everything cooks properly.
 Of course, you don’t want the French toast to burn either.

 So you need to pay attention to what you’re doing.
-There are different methods for cooking French toast such as using a griddle.
+There are different methods for cooking it such as using a griddle.

 Just be careful to do things right.
 You want to cook everything long enough without burning the bread.